qcbit/qcbit/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a Software Engineer and a lifelong learner.
-My interests lie in Web3 and blockchain.
+My interests lie in AI/ML/GenAI, Web3, and blockchain.

 I've worked in all aspects of software development.
-I started in software testing, automation development, then software engineering in monoliths to modern application development practices, and DevOps.
+I started in software testing to automation development, then software engineering in monoliths to modern application development practices, and DevOps.

 I'm available for hire.
 Take a look at my [LinkedIn profile](https://www.linkedin.com/in/lancetruong) and reach out to me.